 7 Tips to Keep Your Pet Safe During a Remodel

-While you’re considering all the elements that go into a home remodeling project, you’ll be thinking about lots of things like budget, time, and the how to get through any inconveniences that might arise during the project.
+While you’re considering all the elements that go into a home remodeling project, you’ll be thinking about lots of things like budget, time, and how to get through any inconveniences that might arise during the project.
 But don’t forget to think about the safety and comfort of your pets during your home renovation!
 Your pets can’t protect themselves or tell you when something is wrong, so as responsible pet owners, it is your job to look out for them.

 Here are 7 tips to help keep your pet safe during a remodel: